Ahmed-Abd-El-gawad/Red-Hat-System-Administration-I-9.0-RH124/Chapter 2: Access the command line/README.md

 # Chapter 2: Access the command line
 ## Basic Command Syntax

-To know whic user is running
+To know which user is running
 ```console
 [user@host ~]$ whoami
 user
 ```